Course Enrollment Now Open to Counties

-Texas House Bill 3834, effective June 14, 2019, requires all elected officials and most local government employees to complete an annual cybersecurity training program that has been certified by the Texas Department of Information Resources (DIR).
+Texas Government Code § 2054.5191 requires all county employees, elected officials, and appointed officials who have access to a local government computer system or database and use a computer to perform at least 25 percent of their duties to complete an annual cybersecurity training that has been certified by the Texas Department of Information Resources (DIR).

-TAC offers counties a free cybersecurity course that is certified to fulfill HB 3834's requirements each year.
-Other entities may enroll in the course for just $9 per user.
-Affected entities are required to report their staff’s completion of a certified course to DIR by June 15 each year.
+TAC offers counties a free cybersecurity course that is certified to fulfill Texas Government Code § 2054.5191's requirements each year.
+Affected entities are required to report their staff’s completion of a certified course to DIR by Aug.
+31 each year.

 Who needs to complete a certified course?